Communauté

 La Mission Ouest de l’Île pour nourrir la communauté avec dignité

 From its humble beginnings as a community initiative, the West Island Mission in Montreal has experienced exponential growth in its services and impact.
-Thanks to the unwavering commitment of dedicated volunteers, generous donors and local partners, the organization has been able to expand its reach and reach a growing number of people in need.
+Thanks to the unwavering commitment of dedicated volunteers, generous donors, and local partners, the organization has been able to expand its reach and reach a growing number of people in need.

 Read more